-All the four main experiments (ALICE, ATLAS, CMS and LHCb) that will run at the HL-LHC (also labeled as Phase-2) are preparing very new, important, and impressive upgrades of all the key parts of their experiment in order to confront at best these new conditions.
-The triggering systems of ATLAS, CMS and LHCb have been the object of innovative redefinition and developments, where the tracking system play an even more essential role.
-This work concentrates on this part of the detector and especially on the possible added value of its inner part also called the microvertex or pixel detector at the first stage of the trigger selection for the two general purpose experiments at LHC, ATLAS and CMS.
-Both experiments are undergoing complete reconstruction of their tracking system based on Silicon technology, already pioneered by the CMS experiment in Phase 1~\cite{CMS-trackPhase1, CMS-trackPhase1-Add}.
+All the four main experiments (ALICE, ATLAS, CMS, and LHCb) that will run at the HL-LHC (also denoted as Phase-2) are preparing very new, important, and impressive upgrades of all the key parts of their experiment in order to confront at best these new conditions.
+The triggering systems of ATLAS, CMS, and LHCb have been the object of innovative redefinition and developments, where the tracking system plays an even more essential role.
+They all now start addressing upgrades for the second stage of HL-LHC towards 2035.

+This work concentrates on the tracking trigger system and especially the added value of including the innermost part, i.e. the microvertex or pixel detector.
+The two general purpose experiments ATLAS and CMS are the considered cases, also as showcases for future high energy colliders.
+Both experiments are undergoing a complete reconstruction of their tracking system based on Silicon technology, already pioneered by the CMS experiment in Phase-1~\cite{CMS-trackPhase1, CMS-trackPhase1-Add}.